DJEyerman/Technical-Writing-Samples/README.md

     The Unemployment Insurance Application depicted is an operational system that is publicly available on the internet.

-    All data and any persons depicted are all fake test data.
-Nothing is real.
+    All data and any persons depicted are for testing purposes only.

 ## Spurious New Hire Flowchart
     A New Hire Flowchart is a visual representation of the step-by-step process that an